Azure/AKS/blog/_posts/2024-11-13-dra-devices-and-drivers-on-kubernetes.md

 | Resource slices	| Publish useful information about available CPU, GPU, memory resources in the cluster to help manage and track resource allocation efficiently |
 | Control plane controller	| When the DRA driver provides a control plane controller, it handles the allocation of resources in cooperation with the Kubernetes scheduler.
 This ensures that resources are allocated based on structured parameters |

-The example above demonstrates GPU sharing within a pod; two containers get access to one ResourceClaim object created for this pod.
+The example above demonstrates GPU sharing within a pod, where two containers get access to one ResourceClaim object created for the pod.

 The Kubernetes scheduler will try multiple times to identify the right node and let the DRA resource driver(s) know that the node is ready for resource allocation.
 Then the _resourceClaim_ stages record that the resource has been allocated on a particular node, and the scheduler is signaled to run the pod.
 (This prevents pods from being scheduled onto “unprepared” nodes that cannot accept new resources.)